ratwolfzero/Chladni_Figures/README.md

 ---

-## Physical Principles of Simulation
+## Physical Principles of Simulation (Free Oscillation at Eigenfrequency)

 The displacement field of a **single vibrational mode** \$(m,n)\$ on a rectangular plate of size \$L\_x \times L\_y\$ is given by: